aosabook/500lines/ci/ci.markdown

 ### Control Flow Diagram

-\aosafigref{500l.ci.controlflow} is overview diagram of this system.
+\aosafigref{500l.ci.controlflow} is an overview diagram of this system.
 This diagram assumes that all three files \newline (`repo_observer.py`, `dispatcher.py` and `test_runner.py`) are already running, and describes the actions each process takes when a new commit is made.